Revising the quantum work fluctuation framework to encompass energy conservation: Quantum-correction to the JE

 \section{Quantum-correction to the JE}

 A general work measurement (or a ``measuring scheme'') is defined by $\mathcal{S} = \{M_a, W_a\}_a$, where $\{ M_a\}_a$ is a general positive operator-valued measurement (POVM) and $\{W_a\}_a$ is the set of outcomes associated with its elements.
+In this paper, we assume the index $a$ to be discrete and only consider systems with finite-dimensional Hilbert spaces, while the infinite-dimensional case is beyond the scope of our analysis and constitutes an interesting direction for future research.

-The index $a$ can be discrete or continuous.
-The scheme is said to be state independent if neither the POVM nor the outcomes depend on the initial state $\rho$ of the system.
-It can be shown that this state-independence is equivalent to measured statistics being affine functions of the state of the system \cite{Perarnau_2017}, which is what one intuitively expects of quantum measurements.
+A scheme is said to be state-independent if neither the POVM nor the outcomes depend on the initial state $\rho$ of the system.
+It can be shown that this state-independence is equivalent to measured statistics being affine functions of the state of the system \cite{Perarnau2017}, which is what one intuitively expects of quantum measurements.
 Moreover, this arrangement is more practical than any measurement setup that would have to depend on the state.
 Therefore, we adhere to state-independent schemes in this work.
 Note that, since we are interested in the \textit{observed} statistics of the work, we do not consider quasiprobabilities in this study.

 The scheme will however depend on the process.
 In our case, the process is a driven unitary evolution of the system, where its Hamiltonian $H(t)$ is varied in time, starting with $H(t_{\mathrm{in}}) = H$ and ending up at $H(t_{\mathrm{fin}}) = H'$.
 So, any state-independent scheme will, in general, be a function of $H$, $H'$, and $U$ -- the unitary evolution operator induced by the time-varied Hamiltonian.